The Banking Regulation Review: Denmark

 The FSA may withdraw the acquired voting rights if the requirements for prior notification and approval are not complied with by the person or entity acquiring the qualifying interest.
 Similarly, the FSA may withdraw the acquired voting rights and is authorised to impose administrative sanctions if a qualifying interest has been acquired without approval from the FSA.

-Disposal of interests in a Danish bank that have the result of the owner no longer reaching the above-mentioned thresholds requires advance notification of the FSA.
+The disposal of interests in a Danish bank that has the result of the owner no longer reaching the above-mentioned thresholds requires advance notification of the FSA.

 ii Transfers of banking business